layerssss/websocket-demo/README.md

 * Extentions: think of an extension as compressing a file before emailing it to someone.
 * Subprotocols: `Sec-WebSocket-Protocol` header

+An example of ActionCable client running on Google Chrome

 ```
 GET wss://?????/cable?token=????